 With the onset of new data privacy and security-related regulations such as GDPR and PSD2 coming into full effect in mid-September 2019, the questions of customer authentication, fraud prevention, and user security become more and more prevalent.
 But what is user authentication, and how can you keep it user-friendly for customers?

 What is user authentication?

-User authentication is rather simple and something we are quite used to in our everyday lives.
-It’s joining a unique value in the form of a username/code/sequence to a unique individual and combining it with some form of a verifying value such as a physical token/password/biometric signature.
-When these two are matched the user is verified and access granted.
+In more technical terms, it's when you attach a unique value in the form of a username, email, code, or sequence to a unique individual and combine it with some form of a secret verifying value such as a physical token, password, or biometric signature.
+When a user trying to access a resource enters these values into the system, and they match, the user is verified, and access is granted.

 Learn more about two-factor authentication in our comprehensive guide!

 Strong Customer Authentication (SCA) is a European security standard that defines the required authentication methods that every online or contactless payment must implement in order to prevent fraud.
 It declares that any such initiated payment must take the user through more than one authentication factor to ensure greater security for the user.

 The directive outlines exactly how to implement this multi-factor authentication mechanism using any two out of three key pieces of information:

 Something the user knows from memory, such as a password

 Something the user receives into their physical possession after logging in, e.g. a one-time code sent to their phone, hardware tokens